Patrol Boat, River: In popular culture

-Appears in 2010's Call of Duty Black Ops during the mission Crash Site.
+Appears in Call of Duty Black Ops (2010) during the mission Crash Site.
 The player boards a PBR and makes their way to a crashed Soviet plane.

-The patrol boat appears in Grand Theft Auto V, being added in the Cayo Perico Heist Update from November 2020.
+The patrol boat appears in Grand Theft Auto V (2013) being added in the Cayo Perico Heist Update from November 2020.
 The boat is featured as a heist approach.

+An unarmed PBR Mk.
+II replica called "Boat Machine" was used in the 2019 "Seamen" special; Episode 1, Season 4, of the television show The Grand Tour by Jeremy Clarkson.
+Due to a mistaken claim that there were no surviving PBRs, the replica was built completely from scratch in New Zealand.
+The total cost of building Clarkson's PBR was £100,000.
+The replica's fate is uncertain, with it being apparently stuck in the Cook Islands as of 2021.